post-hum/Scala/README.md

     HAVE_DOT=YES doxygen Doxyfile
     ```

-* **Optional**: use ccache not to rebuild translation units, that haven't really changed. scala's CMakeLists.txt file automatically handles it
+* **Optional**: use ccache not to rebuild translation units, that haven't really changed.
+Scala's CMakeLists.txt file automatically handles it

     ```bash
     sudo apt install ccache